FriendsOfSymfony/FOSUserBundle/Resources/doc/overriding_templates.rst

     }

-By returning the name of the bundle in the ``getParent`` method of your bundle class, you are telling the Symfony2 framework that your bundle is a child of the FOSUserBundle.
+By returning the name of the bundle in the ``getParent`` method of your bundle class, you are telling the Symfony framework that your bundle is a child of the FOSUserBundle.

 Now that you have declared your bundle as a child of the FOSUserBundle, you can override the parent bundle's templates.
 To override the layout template, simply